top of page

 Defence applications magnify every possible inefficiency, especially when distributed fleets are involved.

 Every moment of powered flight is needed to avoid threats, complete ISR tasks or exit the operation safely.
-Dual-use drones also typically fly with heavy payloads, which further raises energy demands and reduces endurance.
+Dual-use drones also typically fly with heavy payloads, further increasing energy demands and reducing endurance.

 Now, AI-driven software can claim back some of this without reducing payloads.